mathiasmantelli/awesome-mobile-robotics/README.md

 * [Istituto Italiano di Tecnologia (iit)](http://www.iit.it) | A foundation established jointly by the Italian Ministry of Education, Universities and Research and the Ministry of Economy and Finance to promote excellence in basic and applied research and to contribute to the economic development of Italy
 * [ForwardX](https://en.forwardx.com/) | A global technology developer focused the Artificial Intelligence and its successful application to intelligent robotics
 * [AutoStore](https://www.autostoresystem.com/) | Warehouse Robots at Your Service
-* [TORC](https://torc.ai/) | An autonomous vehicle leader since 2007, Torc is commercializing self-driving trucks for safe, sustained, long-haul innovation in the freight industry.
+* [TORC](https://torc.ai/) | An autonomous vehicle leader since 2007, Torc is commercializing self-driving trucks for safe, sustained, long-haul innovation in the freight industry
-* [NavVis](https://www.navvis.com/) | Bridging the gap between the physical and digital worlds, NavVis enables service providers and enterprises to capture and share the built environment as photorealistic digital twins.
+* [NavVis](https://www.navvis.com/) | Bridging the gap between the physical and digital worlds, NavVis enables service providers and enterprises to capture and share the built environment as photorealistic digital twins
 * [ROS Robotics Companies](https://github.com/vmayoral/ros-robotics-companies) | A list of robotics companies using the Robot Operating System (ROS and ROS 2)
+* [Sereact GmbH](https://sereact.ai/) | AI powered robotics for warehouse automation

 ## Laboratories and Research Groups
 * [Autonomous Vision Group (AVG)](http://www.cvlibs.net/index.php) **| University of Tübingen - Prof. Dr. Andreas Geiger**